sqjin/CellChat/README.md

 - [Basic commands tutorial](https://htmlpreview.github.io/?https://github.com/sqjin/CellChat/blob/master/vignettes/CellChat-vignette.html)
 - [Joint analysis of multiple datasets](https://htmlpreview.github.io/?https://github.com/sqjin/CellChat/blob/master/vignettes/Joint_analysis_of_multiple_datasets.html)
 - [Interface with other single-cell analysis toolkits (e.g., Seurat, Scanpy)](https://htmlpreview.github.io/?https://github.com/sqjin/CellChat/blob/master/vignettes/Interface_with_other_single-cell_analysis_toolkits.html)

+## System Requirements
+### Hardware requirements
+CellChat package requires only a standard computer with enough RAM to support the in-memory operations.

+### Software requirements
+This package is supported for macOS, Windows and Linux.
+The package has been tested on macOS: Mojave (10.14.5).
+Dependencies of CellChat package are indicated in the Description file, and can be automatically installed when installing CellChat pacakge.

 ## Help
 If you have any problems, comments or suggestions, please contact us at Suoqin Jin (suoqin.jin@uci.edu).